Aqirito/roboneo_ros_bot/README.md

 netstat -ulnp | grep 8888
 ```

+**Debugging Connection Issues:**
+1. Check that the micro-ROS agent is running on port 8888
+2. Verify that both ESP32 and PC are on the same network
+3. Confirm that the IP address in the ESP32 code matches your PC's IP
+4. Use the serial monitor to check ESP32 connection status

-This setup provides a robust foundation for ESP32-ROS 2 Jazzy communication over your local network via UDP, enabling real-time bidirectional communication between your microcontroller and ROS 2 system.[^1_11][^1_12]
+This setup provides a robust foundation for ESP32-ROS 2 Jazzy communication over your local network via UDP, enabling real-time bidirectional communication between your microcontroller and ROS 2 system for robotics applications.[^1_11][^1_12]
 <span style="display:none">[^1_13][^1_14][^1_15][^1_16][^1_17][^1_18][^1_19][^1_20][^1_21][^1_22][^1_23][^1_24][^1_25][^1_26][^1_27][^1_28][^1_29][^1_30][^1_31][^1_32][^1_33][^1_34][^1_35][^1_36][^1_37][^1_38][^1_39][^1_40][^1_41][^1_42][^1_43][^1_44][^1_45][^1_46][^1_47][^1_48][^1_49][^1_50][^1_51][^1_52][^1_53][^1_54][^1_55][^1_56][^1_57][^1_58][^1_59][^1_60][^1_61][^1_62]</span>

 <div style="text-align: center">⁂</div>